WPManageNinja/wpsocialninja-docs/guide/instagram-feed/instagram-api-error-message-reference-social-feeds-wp-social-ninja.md

 ---
-title: "Instagram API Error Message Reference | Social Feeds | WP Social Ninja"
+title: "Instagram API Error Message Reference"
 description: ""
 ---

-# Instagram API Error Message Reference | Social Feeds | WP Social Ninja
+# Instagram API Error Message Reference

 This possible **API Error **could happen when an API error arises on Instagram.
 We have tried to discuss the possible reasons and solutions here.